Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 1. The purpose of this document is to ensure correct and secure functioning of information and communication technology.
 2. This document is applied to the entire Information Security Management System (ISMS) scope, i.e. to all the information and communication technology, as well as to related documentation within the scope.
-3. Users of this document are employees of Agile Lab Pte Ltd (Agile Lab) for information and communication technology.
+3. Users of this document are employees of Agile Labs Pte Ltd (Agile Labs for information and communication technology.

 # Reference Documents